eltrino/diamantedesk-documentation/user-guide/branches.md

 When a customer of any web service supported by the DiamanteDesk needs to report an issue or submit a request to the help desk team, a _ticket_ is created.
 Each ticket in DiamanteDesk application has a unique identificator and is sorted according to the _branch_ where it is created or is added to a default branch.

 Creating separate branches in DiamanteDesk enables our Clients to group tickets according to the requests of specific users, locations, issues or according to the [Channel](channels/index.md) the ticket came from.
-This feature helps to organize tickets in a way to keep track of the tickets according to a certain category and quickly find them in a system.
+Branch logic helps to organize tickets in a way to keep track of the tickets according to a certain category and quickly find them in a system.
 We remember that good customer service implies quick reaction and problem solving, so we do our best to provide our Clients with a user-friendly tool to make it work.

 >_Note:_ When the ticket is automatically created from the email received at the the support email address, this ticket is created at the branch which is configured as a default one.
 To learn more about it, please see the [Email Processing](channels/email-processing.md) section.